i. Technical analysis is a trading method of studying price only and predicting how it will move in the future.

 2. Why chart patterns?

-This method of trading is also known as price action trading, as all that matters here is the manner in which the price has reacted in the past around certain levels.
+This method of trading is also known as price action trading, as all that matters here is how the price has reacted in the past around certain levels.

 These patterns leave a footprint of the supply and demand prevailing in the currencies.
 This characteristic makes chart patterns a powerful tool in trading.